 \ex. $^*$Mary bought {\bf any} books.
 NPI\\ Mary didn't buy {\bf any} books.

 \ex.
 John has arrived {\bf already}.
 PPI\\ $^*$John hasn't arrived {\bf already}.

 Sentences that are good contexts for NPIs and PPIs are said to have negative and positive polarity, respectively.
 Polarity of a sentence does not amount simply to the presence or absence of sentential negation, it is a way more complex semantic property (see \citealt{fauconnier, ladusaw} and subsequent literature).
-However, we will focus on the presence or absence of negation as a proxy to polarity for the purposes of the current discussion.
+However, we will focus on the presence or absence of negation as a proxy to polarity in the current discussion.

-Like degree, we will treat polarity-sensitivity as a continuous property that fits into the $[0,1]$ interval, where 0 is a very pronounced NPI, 1 is a very pronounced PPI, with polarity-neutral expressions in the middle.
+Like degree, we will treat polarity sensitivity as a continuous property that fits into the $[0,1]$ interval, where 0 is a very pronounced NPI, 1 is a very pronounced PPI, with polarity-neutral expressions in the middle.